 Looking for the best headline formulas to promote your top content?

-Let’s move beyond the common ones you see over and over — like the “how to” examples you’ll study when you learn how to write headlines — and bring some new blood to the mix with these 22 titles (with headline examples) you can customize for your audience.
+Let’s move beyond the common ones you see over and over — like the “how to” examples you’ll study when you learn how to write headlines — and bring some new blood to your persuasive writing with these 22 titles (with headline examples) you can customize for your audience.

 1. Who Else Wants [blank]?